 If information about US Visa types is useful to you, you may find related information on the process for US visa application, entry into the United States, the I-94 admission record, visa extension, extension of stay in the United States, change of status useful.
 If you have been denied a visa, need information on waivers of admissibility we will help you, along with our discussion of humanitarian parole.
 Lastly, if you are leaving the United States we have an article on potential problems.

 How We Can Help

-If you need help in reviewing US Visa types to select the right one for you, we would recommend having one of our strategy consultations.
+Do you need help in reviewing US Visa types to select the right one for you?
+We recommend having one of our strategy consultations.
 In the consultation we go over your facts and circumstances and relevant US immigration law to work through with you the best fit for a visa.
 If this sounds interesting to you, please contact us.